 How good is the secondary market on Kuflink?

-Kuflink launched its secondary market on 1 February 2019.
+Kuflink launched its secondary market back in February 2019.
 Prices are fixed at the original price paid and there is a 0.25% seller fee automatically deducted upon completion of any sale.
 Buyers do not pay a fee for purchases made in the secondary market.

 Loans must be sold in whole loan parts.
 This means that if you made a singular investment in a particular bridging loan, you must sell that entire investment.
 However, if you invested multiple times in a particular bridging loan, then you can sell your individual loans separately.